Round Vase, Mobach, Utrecht

 The pot’s elegant form and bold glaze embody the exceptional craftsmanship and creative vision of the Regina factory, a key player in Dutch ceramics during this period.

-The piece is in very good condition with the expected glaze imperfections for its age.
+The piece is in very good condition with the expected glaze imperfections due to its age.

 50,00